 Step 1: Download this form: MV-82.
 Yep, it's the "vehicle registration/title application" form -- and you already have a registered vehicle (because you had the license plates) -- but you still need it.
 Fill out the form.

 Step 2: Is the plate lost or stolen -- or have all of your plates been destroyed?
 You'll need to get a "Report of Lost, Stolen or Confiscated Motor Vehicles Items" form (MV-78B) from the police (or a letter to the same effect).
 The upside to this: if the police report says you lost the plates as part of a crime (example: someone stole them), you get replacement plates free.

 Step 3: Get together the above mentioned form(s), your driver's license (or other equivalent ID), your auto insurance card, and the remaining license plate.

 Do you want to do this by mail?
 This will take two weeks.
 Yes?
-You'll need to photocopy your license and send that copy along with the documents -- and the appropriate fee -- to the state DMV.
-Here are the instructions.
+You'll need to photocopy your license and send that copy along with the documents -- and the appropriate fee -- to the state DMV (the plate replacement fee is $28).
+Here are the instructions -- scroll down to "Can I replace my documents by mail?" and follow the links.
 Read them a few times to make sure you've done everything.